- Search The Registry

 (Pickney Street, Boston, MA.)

-*On this date we celebrate the birth of George Middleton c1735.
-He was a Black patriot, Freemason, and a colonial rights activist.
+*On this date, we celebrate the birth of George Middleton c1735.
+He was a Black patriot, Freemason, and colonial rights activist.

 After the war, Governor John Hancock honored Colonel Middleton and his company by presenting him with a flag to commemorate their service.
 The flag still exists and is owned by the Massachusetts Historical Society.
-After the American Revolution, African Americans began to form their own small community in a town called the North Slope of Beacon Hill in Boston, Massachusetts, Middleton being one of the first.
-Middleton bought land on Pinckney Street and with a friend built a home.
-He was a violinist, a horse breaker, and coachman.
-He gained considerable recognition for his accomplishments and was a constant fighter for the rights of African Americans.
+After the American Revolution, Africans began forming their own small community in the North Slope of Beacon Hill in Boston, Massachusetts; Middleton is one of the first.
+Middleton bought land on Pinckney Street and, with a friend, built a home.
+He was a violinist, a horse breaker, and a coachman.
+He gained considerable recognition for his accomplishments and was a constant fighter for the rights of Africans.

-He organized the African Benevolent Society in 1796, an organization that provided financial relief and job placement for members primarily widows and orphans.
-In 1808 he published an anti-slavery statement along with his Masonic brother Prince Hall stating, "Freedom is desirable, if not, would men sacrifice their time, their property and finally their lives in the pursuit of this?"
-With this powerful statement parallels between American Revolution and the desires for Black Americans grew.
-Middleton was recognized for his desire to make racial things better and was appointed Grand Master of the African Masonic Lodge in 1809.
-Though married he apparently left no children when he died on April 6, 1815.
-Middleton's former home at 5 Pinckney Street is on the Boston, MA.
+He organized the African Benevolent Society in 1796, providing financial relief and job placement for members, primarily widows and orphans.
+In 1808 he published an anti-slavery statement along with his Masonic brother Prince Hall stating, "Freedom is desirable; if not, would men sacrifice their time, their property, and finally their lives in the pursuit of this?"
+With this powerful statement, parallels between the American Revolution and the desires of blacks grew.
+Middleton was recognized for wanting to improve racial things and was appointed Grand Master of the African Masonic Lodge in 1809.
+Though married, he apparently left no children when he died on April 6, 1815.
+Middleton's former home at 5 Pinckney Street is in Boston, MA.
 Black Heritage Trail.